Margery Kempe: Spiritual autobiography

 Sometime around 1413, Kempe visited the female mystic and anchoress Julian of Norwich at her cell in Norwich.
 According to her own account, Kempe visited Julian and stayed for several days.
 She was especially eager to obtain Julian's approval for her visions of and conversations with God.
 The text reports that Julian approved of Kempe's revelations and gave Kempe reassurance that her religiosity was genuine.
-However, Julian did instruct and caution Kempe to "measure these experiences according to the worship they accrue to God and the profit to her fellow Christians."
-Julian also confirmed that Kempe's tears are physical evidence of the Holy Spirit in soul.
+However, Julian instructed and cautioned Kempe to "measure these experiences according to the worship they accrue to God and the profit to her fellow Christians."
+Julian also confirmed that Kempe's tears were physical evidence of the Holy Spirit in soul.
 Kempe also received affirmation of her gifts of tears by way of approving comparison to a continental holy woman.

-In Chapter 62, Kempe describes an encounter with a friar who was relentless in his accusation for her incessant tears.
-This friar admits to having read of Marie of Oignies and now recognises that Kempe's tears are also a result of similar authentic devotion.
+In chapter 62, Kempe describes an encounter with a friar who was relentless in his accusation for her incessant tears.
+The friar admitted to having read of Marie of Oignies and recognised that Kempe's tears were also a result of similar authentic devotion.
 During this time, Kempe's spiritual confessor was Richard Caister, the Vicar of St Stephen's Church, Norwich, who was buried in the church in 1420.
-Kempe prayed at Caister's burial place for the healing of a priest; after the priest was healed, Caister's burial place became a shrine for pilgrimage.
+Kempe prayed at Caister's burial place for the healing of a priest.
+After the priest was healed, Caister's burial place became a shrine for pilgrimage.

 In 1438, the year her book is known to have been completed, a "Margueria Kempe", who may well have been Margery Kempe, was admitted to the Trinity Guild of Lynn.
-It is not known whether this is the same woman, however, and it is unknown when or where after this date Kempe died.
+It is not known whether this is the same woman, and it is unknown when or where after this date Kempe died.